-Saddle up alongside thousands of other cycling enthusiasts at Queen Elizabeth Olympic Park for the Prudential RideLondon-Surrey 100.
+Saddle up alongside thousands of other cycling enthusiasts for the Prudential RideLondon-Surrey 100, starting at Queen Elizabeth Olympic Park.
 The largest sportive in the UK sees riders complete a 100-mile (160km) route on traffic-free London and Surrey roads.

 Plan your Prudential RideLondon weekend

-Then, on Saturday, jump on your bike for the FreeCycle and enjoy a leisurely ride around London on closed roads, stopping off at one of the seven Festival Zones available to all.
-Later in the day, watch the world's best females compete in the Classique on a central route and then follow 550 riders, many dressed in fancy dress, compete in the Brompton World Championships.
+On Saturday, jump on your bike for the FreeCycle and enjoy a leisurely ride around London on closed roads, stopping off at one of the seven Festival Zones available to all.
+Later in the day, watch the world's best female cyclists compete in the Classique on a central route and then follow 550 riders, many dressed in fancy dress, compete in the Brompton World Championships.
 Finish the day with something a little different by watching some of Europe’s best at the Handcycle Grand Prix evening event.